 Questions About Our Faith

-Gérard Desrochers, C.Ss.R., the author of these questions and answers,
+Gérard Desrochers, R.I.P.
+C.Ss.R., the author of these questions and answers,

 Shrine of Saint Anne de Beaupre

 Why is it so complicated nowadays to have one’s child baptized?

 Why wait so long to baptize a child?
 Why must the child be the victim of his parents’ refusal and stubbornness?
 It is complicated nowadays to have one’s child baptized and I would like to know why.

 A: “The practice of baptizing children goes back to the first centuries of the Church”, wrote Hans Urs von Baltazar.
 “If this practice were to be discontinued, something precious would be lacking in the Church; part of God’s love for children would not be expressed.
 By baptizing newborn children, the Church wonderfully proclaims that God calls every person to a new life, whatever his or her age.”
 The Congregation for the Doctrine of the Faith recommends that parents have their children baptized without delay.

 On October 20, 1980, that same Congregation published an instruction on the baptism of infants which recalls the necessity of baptism and the immemorial tradition with regard to infant baptism.
 Already in 418 AD, the Council of Carthage condemned the opposite opinion!

 Until recent years, the issue of infant baptism did not exist.
 The infant was baptized and from the very first years of life, he or she used to learn at home about the love of God and prayer.
 When children began to go to school, there too they were able to develop their faith, study the Christian doctrine and grow within the Church they were members of.